-- If there are high-risk individuals in the household, both adults and/or children, 16 to 20 percent of us (keep in mind that people may have risks no one is aware of) prevention & social distancing is critical.
+- If there are high-risk individuals in the household, both adults and/or children, 16 to 20 percent of us (keep in mind that people may have risks no one is aware of) prevention & social distancing are critical.
 You should be stocking up for the longer term and stocking up to keep yourself at home as much as possible to delay illness.
-Recovery can be weeks or months, with multiple or long hospital stays and higher risk of death.
+Recovery can be weeks or months, with multiple or long hospital stays and a higher risk of death.

-- Many high-risk individuals may be disabled and/or have lower-incomes.
-Preparing, stocking up and practicing social distancing may be an impossibility both physically and financially to manage on their own.
+- Many high-risk individuals may be disabled and/or have lower incomes.
+Preparing, stocking up, and practicing social distancing may be an impossibility both physically and financially to manage on their own.
 They are going to need assistance and better that come in help preparing and protecting them than after they fall ill.
 Others in the high-risk groups may just balk at following recommendations.
 Urge them to be cautious and reduce risk for everyone.

 Third Stage, Social Distancing: Social Distancing overlaps everything.
-Sometimes it’s a community edict and your community may have designated their own set of “rules.”
+Sometimes it’s a community edict and your community may have designated its own set of “rules.”
 This is happening all over the US now.
 Nationwide, as of March 6th, social distancing has been advised for the higher risk group, ages 60+ and/or those with underlying health conditions.
 That’s about 16 to 20 percent of the population.

 There is a lot of confusion around social distancing, and there seems to be some misunderstanding.
 The biggest one is the belief that social distancing is meant to protect older individuals or individuals at high risk.
 Yep, some people think it’s all about them.
-And it is to an extent, but also it’s about protecting everyone who might be exposed by potentially longer and more intense illness or impacted by diminishing resources.
+And it is to an extent, but also it’s about protecting everyone who might be exposed to potentially longer and more intense illness or impacted by diminishing resources.

 If we’re advised to social distance, we really need to stock up on food and medications as best we can, stick our butts at home, stop traveling whether the government tells us to or not (and now they have told us) even if we’re “not afraid.”
 We should be, if not for ourselves for everyone else.
 And somehow, you gotta realize that a tiny bottle of sanitizer hanging off your fanny pack isn’t going to protect you or ultimately, everyone else if you fall ill on your vacation or cruise and shed contagion, spreading disease in your wake over multiple areas and states.

-If you are supposed to be social distancing and have to be out, maintain a distance of six feet between yourself and others whenever possible.
+If you are supposed to be socially distancing and have to be out, maintain a distance of six feet between yourself and others whenever possible.
 Read some great information on Social Distancing at the Atlantic, where they’ve queried experts on what it means in different situations.
 And even they don’t always agree.
 Use common sense.
 And prepare now if you haven’t for as many needs as you can to keep you out of the public arena as much as possible.